 Housing costs in Victor are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Overall, Victor’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Victor’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In terms of college education, the citizens of Victor rank slightly lower than the national average.
 15.34% of adults 25 and older in Victor have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.